gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 ---
-title: "Apache Spark: difficult to serialize Java Class in Dataset"
+title: "Apache Spark: difficult to serialize (Proto) Java Class in a Dataset"
 categories:
   - Code
 tags:
   - spark
   - java
+  - protobuf
 ---

 Have an issue with moving around an odd class in an Apache Spark Dataset?
 Here is a practical solution!